pruttelherrie/Ehx9-All/README.md

+## WARNING!
+Do not use the EEPROM store code from before 2021-10-01!
+It will eat up you flash writes like candy because of the braindead EEPROM.write lib in the stm32duino core.
+Fixed in callbacks.h

 ## Ehx9-All: combining and programming EHX '9' pedals

 Electro Harmonix' 9 series of pedals is a range of polyphonic synthesis pedals for guitar.
 The